 It’s compact, reliable, and very easy to use.
 Best of all its priced substantially lower than the ACOG.

-These are our top 10 choices for an optic on your AR 15.
+These are our top choices for the best AR 15 scope.
 The AR 15 is an adaptable platform designed for quick and easy shooting.
 With an optic you’ve added a force multiplier to your rifle.
 Remember, shoot quick, and shoot straight.